On this page:

 Discussion: Summarize major findings.
 Discuss results in terms of relevant previously published literature, guidelines, and protocols.
 Discuss the importance and implications of the findings for the collegiate EMS community.
 When warranted by the findings, specific recommendations (clinical, operational, administrative, or educational) may be given.
 Discuss further research that is necessary, including specific recommendations for future studies when applicable.

-Limitations: Discuss limitations which might affect the validity of the results.
+Limitations: Discuss limitations that might affect the validity of the results.
 Discuss limitations in terms of applying the results and conclusions to a wider population than that which was directly under investigation.
 When applicable, discuss how the effects of the stated limitations were minimized and how they might be avoided in future studies.

 Conclusion: Succinctly summarize the major findings, implications, recommendations, and limitations.